flmnt/graphemer/CONTRIBUTING.md

 Note that `npm run build` will run prior to tests and the unit tests are run against the compiled source instead of the original source code.

-## Committing Changes
+## Committing & Pushing Changes

-Linter and prettier check will run...

-If Prettier fails, use npm run fix:prettier
+When you commit changes [Prettier](https://prettier.io/) will run automatically.

-If linter fails you can try npm run fix:lint
+If you want to manually run prettier you can use `npm run prettier:check` or `npm run prettier:fix`.

-Note the linter will take a long time to run because the file is so large...
+When you push changes `npm test` will automatically run.
+All tests need to pass for a push to be successful.

 # New Features